Ant Control in Salt Lake City, UT

 One type of ant — the carpenter ant — chews through wood to create nests inside.
 Similar to termites, they often target the structural wood in the home and can cause severe damage.
 Other types of ants that live in mounds underground can kill the roots of grass or dry the soil out, killing plants in the yard.

-Our 3-Step Ant Removal Process
+Our Comprehensive 3-Step Ant Removal Process

 Thorough Ant Inspection